The LSO is available to hire for commercial recordings, film soundtracks, jingles and computer games.

-In addition to its busy concert and touring schedule, the LSO is available to hire for commercial recordings, film soundtracks, jingles and computer games.
+In addition to its busy concert and touring schedule, the LSO is available to hire for commercial recordings, film soundtracks, jingles and video games.
 It currently records around 25 projects per year for a wide variety of clients - film companies, classical composers, pop producers, computer game developers, jingle writers and library music.

 'For me there is one orchestra – the LSO'